oe149499/virtual-whiteboard-nea/CS NEA/Analysis/Objectives v2.md

 ## 1.5 View controls
 The program must display a "View" **panel** with the following buttons:
 1. Zoom in
-2. Zoom out
-3. Reset zoom
+2. Reset zoom
+3. Zoom out
+4. Pan
+5. Select Items

 # 2 Items
 A **board** may contain any number of **item**s, which are the basic visual pieces of the board